-Importers must be able to prove that they have fulfilled these obligations and therefore that they have carried out these checks, for example by setting up a verification procedure which all the products that they import pass through.
+Importers must be able to prove that they have fulfilled these obligations and therefore that they have carried out these checks, for example by having set up a verification procedure for all the products they intend to place on the market.
 Unlike distributors, importers cannot fulfil these verification requirements by sampling.
 Importers may ask the manufacturer for a provision to be made in the contract binding them stating that the manufacturer agrees to provide any information and any document enabling the importer to fulfil its verification obligations.